HamburgChimps/q/README.md

 # The HamburgChimps Queue

-A basic queue implementation in c.
+An implementation of a queue in c.

 ## API